 11. Qualitative Disclosures of Differences between Carrying Amounts in Financial Statements and Regulatory Exposure Amounts

-The scope for the purpose of calculating the capital adequacy requirements is the same as the scope used to draw up the annual financial statements as presented in our 2021 Annual Financial Statements.
+The source used to calculate the capital adequacy requirements is the same as the one used for drawing up the annual financial statements as presented in our 2022 Annual Financial Statements.